Kate-217/applied_statistics_assesment/README.md

 cd <repository-directory>
 ```
 Run the Python scripts in your preferred IDE or terminal.
+To work with the PlantGrowth R dataset download it using this [link](https://vincentarelbundock.github.io/Rdatasets/csv/datasets/PlantGrowth.csv)<br>
 ## Getting Help
 Refer to the documentation of the libraries used: